 We loved tasting some of the best chocolate in Hawaii!

-For our last tasting, we hopped back in the bus and headed to the gift shop.
+For our last tasting, we hopped back on the bus and headed to the gift shop.
 We sat on the patio and got to taste their white chocolate with cocoa nibs.
 It’s sort of like their version of cookies and cream.

 By the end of the tour, my son and I knew we needed to buy chocolate to take home.
-They have a really awesome gift shop that’s filled with not only their own chocolate products, but tons of other locally made items.
+They have a really awesome gift shop that’s filled with not only their own chocolate products but tons of other locally-made items.

 This gift shop is open to the public, even if you don’t do the tour.
 So, if you end up eating everything you bought before heading home, you can totally come back to re-stock!

-Big Island Chocolate Tour in Hilo Wrap Up
+Big Island Chocolate Tour in Hilo Wrap-Up

 According to my 5-year-old, this Hawaii chocolate tour was the best thing he did on our trip to the Big Island.
 I think that melted chocolate really sealed the deal.

 I love that this is a great activity for multi-generational travel in Hawaii.
 Little kids and elderly folks will appreciate the bus option.
-Plus there’s really something for everyone, especially if you like chocolate!
+Plus, there’s really something for everyone, especially if you like chocolate!